lebgoodyear/CMEECourseWork/README.md

 *Created: 10/10/19*
 *Last updated: 06/12/19*

 This repository contains all the coursework for the first term of the CMEE Master's course.
-Each of the main directories contains its own readme detailing the exact contents and the system requirements to run each script.
+Each of the main directories contains its own readme detailing the subdirectories, the system requirements to run each script and a description of the contents of each script.

-Each **Week** directory, and the **MiniProject** directory, contains a "Code", "Data" and "Results" directory, where:

-**Code** contains the scripts/programs.

-**Data** is the data needed to run those scripts.

-**Results** is where the outpout from those scripts is sent to.

-Note that **Week9** does not contain a data directory because data is generated in the cluster.

-Some weeks also contain a "Sandbox" directory where:

-**Sandbox** is a miscellaneous directory containing experimental code and data.

-The **Project** directory currently only contains my project proposal, in the **Proposal** directory, but will later contain all project files.
+Note that the **C(Week10)** directory does not have the same nomenclature as the other teaching weeks because it is a non-compulsory course for MRes students.

 ## Table of Contents
 1. [Week 1: UNIX and shell scripting](#Week-1:-UNIX-and-bash-scripting)